 New Adventures in Teaching Art Herstory (Guest post by Dr. Julia Dabbs)

-An Interview with Joy McCullough, Author of “Blood Water Paint” (a novel-in-verse featuring Artemisia Gentileschi as protagonist)
+An Interview with Joy McCullough, Author of “Blood Water Paint” (BWP is a novel-in-verse featuring Artemisia Gentileschi as protagonist)